nodiscc/shaarchiver/README.md

   -3, --mp3             Download audio as mp3 (or convert to mp3 after
                         download)
-  -n, --no-download     do not download files --min-date=MINIMUM_DATE earliest date from which the links should be exported
+  -n, --no-download     do not download files --min-date=MINIMUM_DATE
-                          (DD/MM/YYYY)
+                        earliest date from which the links should be exported (DD/MM/YYYY) --max-date=MAXIMUM_DATE
-  --max-date=MAXIMUM_DATE latest date from which the links should be exported
+                        latest date from which the links should be exported (DD/MM/YYYY)
-                          (DD/MM/YYYY)
+  --no-skip             Do not skip downloading links present in done.log
 ```

 #### Configuration